Parsa-Sedigh/microservice-grider/pamphlets/section-8.md

 Issue #2:
 At some point in time after we created a new doc, we want to access some of the data within that created new doc, like logging the doc, the issue is we might end up seeing that that user doc has MORE properties than what we provided to the constructor when creating that doc.
-So behind the scenes, mongoose might decide to add in a couple of additional properties to that doc as well, like createdAt and ... .
+So behind the scenes, mongoose might decide to add in a couple of additional properties to that doc as well, like createdAt or updatedAt or ... .

 So the properties we pass into the constructor, don't necessarily match up with all the properties that are created on the user doc.